gnunez1343/capstonetodolistapp1/backend/README.md

-react – Core React Library Purpose: The main library for building user interfaces using components and state management.
+React – Core React Library Purpose: The main library for building user interfaces using components and state management.

 Why I used it: